Honduras - Tips

 growth, improving the climate for business and investment while

-U.S. citizen and corporate rights, and
+protecting U.S. citizen and corporate rights, and

 promoting the well-being of the